South Sudanese diaspora

-The South Sudanese diaspora consists of citizens of South Sudan and descendants of South Sudanese origin residing abroad outside their homeland.
+The South Sudanese diaspora consists of citizens of South Sudan and descendants of South Sudanese origin residing outside their homeland.

 History

 The number of South Sudanese outside South Sudan has sharply increased since the beginning of the struggle for independence from Sudan.
 Around half a million South Sudanese have left the country as refugees, either permanently or as temporary workforce, leading to the establishment of the South Sudanese diaspora population.

 As of 2025, the UNHCR estimated that there were 2.3 million refugees under its mandate originating from South Sudan, making the country the fifth largest source of refugees.

 Locations

 The largest communities of the South Sudanese diaspora are located in North America, Western Europe, and Oceania are in United States, Canada, United Kingdom, Australia, and small communities exist in Spain, Italy, Germany, Sweden, and New Zealand.

 Activist Achol Jok Mach has spoken out about her experience growing up in the diaspora in Cuba and Canada and how it affected her identity, she said: "I was only ever told, "You are South Sudanese"...
 It was only much later that I learned I was Dinka."